One of my biggest problems has to do with procrastination, I just have a tendency to put things off in the moment and do something else too often.

 Lacking the information in that regards will make it impossible to start in the first place.
 So do your best to pinpoint each reason you have for making a to-do list.

 I remind myself often that I don’t want to relapse and end up back in my old behavior.
-For me, it will possibly lead to my death or damage another person’s life which I do not want to do.
+For me, it will possibly lead to my death or damaging another person’s life which I do not want to do.

 An Excellent Benefit Of A To Do List Is That “You Decide”